Nick Turk-Browne, PhD

 Biography

 Nick Turk-Browne is Director of the Wu Tsai Institute and Professor with primary appointment in the Department of Psychology in the Faculty of Arts and Sciences and secondary appointments in the Departments of Neurosurgery and Psychiatry and the Child Study Center in the School of Medicine.
-He obtained an HBSc from the University of Toronto in 2004 and a PhD from Yale University in 2009, then served on the faculty at Princeton University from 2009-2017.
-Nick’s research takes an integrative perspective, using behavioral studies, functional magnetic resonance imaging, intracranial recording/stimulation, and computational modeling to understand how cognitive and neural systems interact in the human brain.
+He is also a Fellow of the Canadian Institute for Advanced Research (since 2016).
+Nick obtained an HBSc from the University of Toronto in 2004 and a PhD from Yale University in 2009, then served on the faculty at Princeton University from 2009-2017.
+His research takes an integrative perspective, using behavioral studies, functional magnetic resonance imaging, intracranial recording/stimulation, and computational modeling to understand how cognitive and neural systems interact in the human brain.
 He has published extensively on how we perceive and attend to the world, and how we learn from experience and store information in memory.
-His lab has recently pioneered techniques for brain imaging in awake and behaving infants.
-Nick's work has been published in Science, Nature Neuroscience, and PNAS, and has been featured in the New York Times, the New Yorker, and the Atlantic.
-He has been funded by NIH, NSF, Templeton Foundation, Intel, and Meta Reality Labs.
-He received Young Investigator Awards from the Vision Sciences Society (2016), Cognitive Neuroscience Society (2017), and Society of Experimental Psychologists (2018); the Distinguished Scientific Award for Early Career Contribution to Psychology from the American Psychological Association (2015); and is a Fellow of the Canadian Institute for Advanced Research (since 2016).
+His lab has recently pioneered techniques for brain imaging in awake and behaving infants and toddlers.
+Nick's work has been published in leading journals and featured in major news outlets.
+His research has been funded by federal agencies, philanthropic foundations, and corporate partners.
+He received young investigator awards from the American Psychological Association (2015), Vision Sciences Society (2016), Cognitive Neuroscience Society (2017), and Society of Experimental Psychologists (2018), as well as the Troland Research Award from the National Academy of Sciences (2025).

 Appointments